barryclark/jekyll-now/_posts/2011-03-22-mafia_and_charity_japanese_mafia_helps_quake_victims.md

 To those not familiar with the yakuza, it may come as a shock to hear of their philanthropy, but this is not the first time that they have displayed a humanitarian impulse.
 In 1995, after the Kobe earthquake, the Yamaguchi-gumi was one of the most responsive forces on the ground, quickly getting supplies to the affected areas and distributing them to the local people.
 </blockquote>

-The Japanese mafia aren’t the only criminals to do “good", either.
+The Japanese mafia aren’t the only criminals to do "good", either.
 [Al Capone](http://en.wikipedia.org/wiki/Al_capone) operated [soup kitchens](http://en.wikipedia.org/wiki/Soup_kitchen) during the Great Depression - in fact, their invention is often (probably erroneously) contributed to him.
 According to Wikipedia, he was considered a “modern-day Robin Hood.”

 <figure>
 <img src="/images/acoffee.jpg" alt="Al Capone's Soup Kitchen" title="Al Capone's Soup Kitchen">